MathieuCGit/ChordGrid_for_Obsidian/README.md

   - `| 4_ | {_8 8 8}3 |` = cross-measure tie into tuplet

-### Stems Direction
+### Stem Direction
 Control the direction of note stems following musical notation standards
-- `stems-up` or `stem-up` (default) - you will probably never have to do this.
+- `stems-up` or `stem-up` (default) - You'll probably never need to use this.
 - `stems-down` or `stem-down` - Stems point downward

 - Example: